 To aim at coexistence and co-prosperity with excellent Suppliers on the basis of mutual responsibility.

-On a global basis, the Ricoh Group’s business has a total of approximately 1,500 supplier companies, posting a purchasing amount of 220 billion yen (as of March 2022).
+On a global basis, the Ricoh Group has 3,088 suppliers , with a purchasing amount of 360 billion yen (as of March 2023).
 We work to achieve group-wide procurement optimization in cooperation with our global suppliers.

-When starting a new transaction, we select suppliers in accordance with the basic policy in purchasing activities, and include provisions related to ESG (Environment, Social and Governance) in the basic business agreement.
+In addition to considering fundamental requirements such as the conditions of the country or region, the characteristics of the industry and products, also demands the following as business sustainability requirements when selecting new suppliers.
+Moreover, when starting new transactions with suppliers, we select suppliers in accordance with the basic policy in purchasing activities, and include provisions related to ESG (Environmental, Social, and Governance) in the basic business agreement.

 We work to forge relationships of strong trust and long-term cooperation with our suppliers, aiming at mutually beneficial development.
 We do this by providing: